Stuwert/playthistonight/posts/lonely-mountains-downhill-a-sublime-ride.md

 title: Lonely Mountains Downhill, A Sublime Ride
 author: Stuart Urback
 date: 2020-10-26T06:47:49.643Z
-summary: A game about mountain biking.
-Enjoyable for people who never intend to mountain bike!
+summary: A sparse, beautiful game about challenging yourself to bike down a mountain that gives you the room to be introspective and grow without unnecessary structure.
 tags:
   - switch
   - pc